tequdev/evernode-docs/docs/source/sdk/hotpocket/reference/contract-protocol.md

 ## Users/Clients channel

-The HotPocket dapp maintains a single file descriptor for user inputs and separate file descriptors for user outputs.
+The HotPocket DApp maintains a single file descriptor for user inputs and separate file descriptors for user outputs.
 Currently, user messages can be sent and received in JSON or BSON formats.

 ### Read users' inputs

-When a contract is executing, the collected [user inputs](../../../platform/hotpocket/users.md#user-inputs) by HotPocket are passed to the dapp via the user input file descriptor.
+When a contract is executing, the collected [user inputs](../../../platform/hotpocket/users.md#user-inputs) by HotPocket are passed to the DApp via the user input file descriptor.

 The `users` object that is passed inside the stdin arguments from the HotPocket consensus engine will be in the following format: